VenkateshL1921/Chatbot-Using-OpenAI-and-ChromaDB/README.md

 # QA-bot-Using-OpenAI-and-ChromaDB
-This repository consist of codebase of QA bot for cricket using LLM and vector database
+This repository consist of codebase of QA bot and Chatbot for cricket using LLM and vector database

 ## Architecture